About

 Dr Carly Butler, Consultant Clinical Neuropsychologist

-Since completing my doctorate in Clinical Psychology (Royal Holloway University London), I have held various positions in inpatient, outpatient and community-based services, working with adults across the lifespan.
-I have also completed specialist, post-graduate training in Clinical Neuropsychology (University of Glasgow).
+Since completing my Doctorate in Clinical Psychology at Royal Holloway, University of London, I have held a variety of roles across inpatient, outpatient, and community settings, working with adults across the lifespan.
+I have also undertaken specialist postgraduate training in Clinical Neuropsychology at the University of Glasgow.

-I currently work in the NHS as a Consultant Clinical Neuropsychologist within a diagnostic neuropsychology department, where I am the neuropsychology lead for the brain tumour and deep brain stimulation pathways.
+I currently work within the NHS as a Consultant Clinical Neuropsychologist in a diagnostic neuropsychology service, where I lead the neuropsychology pathways for brain tumour and deep brain stimulation services.

 What is a neuropsychological assessment?